 An ACL tear can feel like the knee pops out of place at the moment it occurs.
 There is often severe pain immediately and generally a person won’t be able to continue the activity.
 Redness around the area and swelling will likely happen fairly soon after the injury; the affected area may also feel warm to the touch.
 Limited range of motion also happens after this kind of injury.
 In addition to pain ranging from moderate to severe, the torn ACL will make the leg feel unstable when pressure is put on it.

 ACL tears are sudden and can generally be traced back to a specific incident.
-There are a variety of treatments for this kind of injury.
+There are a variety of treatments for this kind of injury through our Sports Injury Management orthopedic services, including arthroscopic surgery, regenerative therapies, and physical therapy.